-As with the write and erase Instructions, the /CS pin must be driven high after the eighth bit of the last byte has been latched.
-If this is not done the Page Program Instruction will not be executed.
-After /CS is driven high, the self-timed Page Program Instruction will commence for a time duration of tpp (See AC Characteristics).
-While the Page Program cycle is in progress, the Read Status Register Instruction may still be accessed for checking the status of the BUSY bit.
-The BUSY bit is a 1 during the Page Program cycle and becomes a 0 when the cycle is finished and the device is ready to accept other Instructions again.
-After the Page Program cycle has finished the Write Enable Latch (WEL) bit in the Status Register is cleared to 0.
-The Page Program Instruction will not be executed if the addressed page is protected by the Block Protect (CMP, SEC, TB, BP2, BP1, and BP0) bits.
+As with the write and erase instructions, the /CS pin must be driven high after the eighth bit of the last byte has been latched.
+If this is not done the Page Program instruction will not be executed.
+After /CS is driven high, the self-timed Page Program instruction will commence for a time duration of tpp (See AC Characteristics).
+While the Page Program cycle is in progress, the Read Status Register instruction may still be accessed for checking the status of the BUSY bit.
+The BUSY bit is a 1 during the Page Program cycle and becomes a 0 when the cycle is finished and the device is ready to accept other instructions again.
+After the Page Program instruction will not be executed if the addressed page is protected by the Block Protect (CMP, SEC, TB, BP2, BP1, and BP0) bits or the Individual Block/Sector Locks.